Emit07/CovidStats/README.md

 # covid

 This is a a Vue App that will give you statistics about covid from the [COVID-19 api](https://github.com/javieraviles/covidAPI).
-This project was made so I could learn about view.
+This project was made so I could learn about Vue.

 ## What was Used?